saeedashraf/engageclients/README.md

 # engageclients

-This repository includes the answers to the two tasks of the Samllpdf.
+This repository includes the answers to the two tasks of the data scientist challenge.
 It is designed in a way that one can classify if a user would be loyal or not.
 There are two models to suggest new pages and products to users.

 The new Tensorflew Recommendation API has been utilized to develop the recommender system.